NathanVaughn/simple-file-settings/README.md

 ```

 Inherit `simplefilesettings.json.JSONClass` and add class attributes with
-type hints and default values.
+type hints and optionally default values.
 Attributes without type hints will not be
 loaded or saved.
-Attributes without a default value, or starting with an
+Attributes starting with an underscore will cause an error.
-underscore will cause an error.
+If a default is not provided, `None` is assumed.

 ```python
 from simplefilesettings.json import JSONClass